Shah Shahidullah Faridi: Life

 At forty years of age, the responsibilities of spiritual succession were entrusted to him.
-He lived in Karachi for about thirty years until he died on Ramdhan 17th in 1978.
+He lived in Karachi for about thirty years until he died on Ramadan 17th in 1978.

 He wrote Inner Aspects of Faith.
 He also compiled Part Two of "Tarbiatul Ushaq" ("The Training of Divine Lovers"), Syed Mohammad Zauqi Shah, 1425/2004, pub.
 A.S.Nordeen, Kuala Lumpur, ISBN 983-065-185-1.
 A brief biography of his, published recently in Urdu called "Talash e Haqq rudad." by Ahmed Ghazali Shaheedi, printed by M. Naeem Hashmi, Saudabad Malir Colony Karachi.